IgorAmi52/Checkers-Engine/README.md

 The Checkers Engine is designed to simulate the classic game of Checkers.
 It uses the Min-Max algorithm with a tree structure to evaluate the best possible moves for the AI.
 The behavior of the AI is driven by a customizable heuristic function that assesses the board state, allowing users to fine-tune the AI's decision-making.

 This project also includes a GUI, enabling users to interact with the game visually.
-The game features real-time updates and an intuitive interface for a smooth user experience.

 ---